johnjung/digital_collection_validators/README.md

 You'll have to use an SSH agent to run any of the commands below.

+## Local Server
+If you're working on a local server, you can adjust the path in the configuration file to locate where your files are.
+In **files.ini**, replace the 'LOCAL' path with the one where your archives are:

+'''
+[FILES]
+local = C:/Users/ksong814/Desktop/ # --> CHANGE
+owncloud = /data/voldemort/digital_collections/data/ldr_oc_admin/files/IIIF_Files/
+'''

 ## General Utility
 digcoll is a general utility for working with digital collections data.
 You can use it to report on files in the system.